 The University of Montpellier celebrates its innovative talents and signs a strategic agreement to boost scientific entrepreneurship

-The University of Montpellier's Innovation 2025 Afterwork was held on Tuesday July 8 at the Jardin des Plantes orangery, in the presence of Michaël Delafosse, Mayor of Montpellier and President of Montpellier Méditerranée Métropole, Philippe Augé, President of the University of Montpellier, and Philippe Combette, UM Vice President for Partnerships and Innovation.
+The University of Montpellier's 2025 Innovation Afterwork event was held on Tuesday, July 8, at the Orangery in the Jardin des Plantes, attended by Michaël Delafosse, Mayor of Montpellier and President of Montpellier Méditerranée Métropole, Philippe Augé, President of the University of Montpellier, and Philippe Combette, Vice President of Partnerships and Innovation at the UM.

-This flagship event once again showcased innovation players from the university community, with a particular focus on students, PhD students and young researchers, the driving force behind the region's entrepreneurial dynamic.
+This flagship event once again honored the innovators from the university community, with a particular focus on students, doctoral students, and young researchers, who are the real driving force behind the region's entrepreneurial dynamism.

-The evening was marked by the presentation of seven innovation awards recognizing promising scientific and technological initiatives by up-and-coming researchers, Professors, teacher-researchers and entrepreneurs:
+The evening featured the presentation of seven innovation awards recognizing promising scientific and technological initiatives led by researchers, Professors, teacher-researchers, and aspiring entrepreneurs:

-For the ANR Sicle.e industrial chair, which is developing a method for tanning leather with silicic acid, enabling innovative recovery of leather waste for the benefit of the agricultural sector in particular.
-Project supported by IBMM, ICGM and the BioWooEB unit.
+For the ANR Sicle.e industrial chair, which is developing a method for tanning leather with silicic acid, enabling innovative reuse of leather waste, particularly for the benefit of the agricultural sector.
+Project led by IBMM, ICGM, and the BioWooEB unit.

 Read the article